-How Women Rise teaches women how to overcome the most typical female stumbling block, so that they can advance in their career.
+How Women Rise (2018) teaches women how to overcome the most typical female stumbling blocks, so that they can advance in their career.

 About the Authors: Marshall Goldsmith is a business executive coach, and Sally Helgesen is a leadership development consultant.
 They are both authors and both have a long experience coaching and training on career strategies and development.

 - Winning too much: The need to win at all costs and in all situations -when it matters, when it doesn’t, and when it’s totally beside the point-

 - Adding too much value: The overwhelming desire to add our two cents to every discussion